Practice Improvement Resources

 - Diplomates are encouraged to find out what programs are available through their hospital.
 Many hospitals already participate in outcomes registries or require participation in a performance improvement or quality assessment program, such as the ABMS Portfolio Program.
 In addition, some surgical organizations have programs available to individual surgeons.

 - Please see the list of resources below for examples.

-If there are no hospital-based or individual programs available to you, the ABS expects that you will select a focused area of practice for practice assessment/quality improvement.
+If there are no hospital-based or individual programs available to you, the ABS expects you will select a focused area of practice for practice assessment/quality improvement.
 You should identify a practice area or types of procedures to study; define measures and goals; track patients' outcomes; analyze the outcomes and compare with your goals; and identify areas for improvement.
 You should then reassess your performance after implementing changes to gauge improvement.

 - The ABS audits a percentage of the submitted forms each year; if audited, you will be asked to provide verification of enrollment or participation in a Part 4 program.

 The list below is not meant to be all inclusive, but rather to provide examples of good programs for meeting Part 4.

 Vascular surgery-related programs:

 - Participation in a government sponsored prescription drug monitoring program (see pdf)

 - Participation in an enhanced recovery after surgery (ERAS) protocol

 - Development and evaluation of an intervention designed to improve service in your office or clinic